NPhillips4/it3038c-scripts/Project3/README.md

 # Project 3

-These are instructions/documentation on my script using the Powershell module Carbon.
-This script is intended to aid in the process of setting up new computers by adding many potentially useful functions all in one place.<br>
+These are instructions/documentation on my script using the Powershell module Carbon. <br>
 Start by installing Carbon from the Powershell Gallery.
 This requires Nuget, which will be prompted to install if it isn't already.
 ```powershell
  Install-Module -Name 'Carbon' -AllowClobber